Synthetic vs. Natural Makeup Brushes — What’s the Difference?September 17, 2020

 When it comes to a flawless face, we are quick to assume it’s all about the makeup.
-While we agree that the potions and powders we love so much make all the difference in perfecting our faces, there is another often-overlooked component that plays a huge role: brushes.
-Makeup brushes make all the difference when it comes to pristine application.
-With so many options at your fingertips it’s hard to decide which tools are best for you.
-One of the most common conundrums involves the use of natural versus synthetic brushes.
+While we agree that the foundation formulas and setting powders we love so much make all the difference in perfecting our faces, there is another often-overlooked component that plays a huge role: brushes.
+Makeup brushes can make or break your look when it comes to pristine application.
+With so many options at your fingertips it can be hard to decide which tools are best for you.
+One of the most common conundrums involves the use of natural makeup brushes versus synthetic makeup brushes.
 Is there really a difference?
-Which type provides the best application/coverage?
-We want to help you get to the bottom of the great brush debate, so we got the skinny on both!
+Which type provides the best application and coverage?
+We got to the bottom of the great brush debate, ahead.

-Made of: These brushes are made of natural animal hair, often sable, squirrel or goat.
+Made of: Natural makeup brushes are made of animal hair, often sable, squirrel or goat.

 Benefits: Natural hair contains cuticles, which have great pick-up and blending properties.
 Cuticles help lift and absorb powdery pigment along with your skin’s oils and blend them seamlessly across the face, creating a natural, non-blotchy look.
 The hair is also super soft and makes for easy blending on the face.

-Best Uses: Natural brushes are best used for applying powder-based makeup such as eye shadow, finishing/setting powder and powder-based blushes and bronzers.
+Best Uses: Natural brushes are best used for applying powder-based makeup products such as eye shadow, finishing and setting powder and powder-based blushes and bronzers.

-Made of: These brushes are typically made of man-made materials like nylon, taklon or polyester fibers.
+Made of: Synthetic makeup brushes are typically made of man-made materials like nylon, taklon or polyester fibers.

 Benefits: Synthetic brushes are unique in that the bristles naturally gravitate toward each other, allowing for more precise, smooth and streak-free application.
 Because of the hairs’ precise properties, they are great for angled, sharply cut brushes.